ClickAndMortar/kibana-url-builder/README.md

 This library allows building Kibana URLs, for instance when sending notifications.

-:warning: Resulting URLs have currently only been tested on Kibana 6.x.
+:warning:  Generated Kibana URLs have currently only been tested on Kibana 6.x.

 ## Usage